lucas-albs/NN_same_person_recognition/README.md

 # NN_same_person_recognition
-This machine learning algorithm detects if two pictures are from the same person
+This neural network algorithm detects if two pictures are from the same person.

+To see it in details, open NN_same_person_recognition_with_PCA.ipynb !